DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 Number of unknown class path: 0.45% (4/876)
 ```

-5. Supposing that you run symfinder on Nest only, the `/dockervolume/data` directory shall now have the following structure:
+5. Supposing that you run Symfinder-TS on Nest only, the `/dockervolume/data` directory shall now have the following structure:
 ```
 /data/symfinder_files/
 └── parsed
     ├── nest.json
 └── nest.json
 ```
-Files in the `symfinder_files` directory (`nest.json`) correspond to files generated by analysing Nest with symfinder.
+Files in the `symfinder_files` directory (`nest.json`) correspond to files generated by analyzing Nest with symfinder.

 ### Building symfinder